Xelus22/MechanicalKeyboardWiki/_entries/Layouts.md

 So, with this system any keyboard that is covered by light blue/green/yellow caps alone <strong>SHOULD</strong> be covered by a standard 104 keycap set (like Ducky, Tai Hao, etc).
 Keep in mind a few more boards can be covered by these sets, just not with the correct profile for each key.

-At the end of this article will be a Download section where I will link all of the Raw data so you can import any of these layouts into Keyboard-Layout-Editor.com for further inquisition of any layout.
-You will be able to see the exact keys sizes through doing this as well.
+<i>At the end of this article will be a Download section where I will link all of the Raw data so you can import any of these layouts into Keyboard-Layout-Editor.com for further inquisition of any layout.
+You will be able to see the exact keys sizes through doing this as well.</i>